Crime

 Henderson testified in his defense, denying that he ever touched the girls sexually or that he had any child sit on his lap.

 One mother told the judge that her daughter had hidden kitchen knives under her pillow because she feared Henderson would come back to harm her.
-The other said her daughter was groomed and molested over two school years, and she still has nightmares about Henderson.
+The other said her daughter was groomed and molested over two school years, and she has nightmares about Henderson.

 Burton ordered Henderson to serve high-end sentences for offenses committed against each of his four victims.
 He will serve those punishments consecutively.
 Because he was convicted of sex offenses, Henderson will register as a sex offender for life, and the state’s Indeterminate Sentence Review Board will decide when or if he is released.